 10. Sun 99.8% Of Our Solar System’s Mass

 Although the Sun’s average density is only 20% of that of water, there is so much of the Sun that it accounts for very nearly all of the mass in the solar system.
-BY comparison, the Earth is nothing but a speck and could could fit into the Sun close to 1 million times, a star which has 330,000 times the mass of our own planet.
+By comparison, the Earth is nothing but a speck and could fit into the Sun close to 1 million times, a star that has 330,000 times the mass of our own planet.
 Jupiter accounts for around 80% of the remaining 0.2% of the solar system’s mass, with the rest taken up by the other planets, dust, asteroids, and everything else.